gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

  replacing humans was always beside the point: artificial intelligence isn't about replacing our own intelligence with something else, it's about bringing into our lives and work *more* intelligence - intelligence of a different kind.
 In many field, but especially in creative ones, AI will be used by humans as a tool to augment their own
  capabilities: more *augmented* intelligence than *artificial* intelligence.

+Our perceptual modalities, our language, and our artwork all have statistical structure.
+Learning this structure is what deep-learning algorithms excel at.
+Machine-learning models can learn the statistical *latent space* of images, music, and stories, and they can then *sample* from this space, creating new art- works with characteristics similar to those the model has seen in its training data.